Wire recording: Notable uses

+Fictional uses

 Wire recorders sometimes appear in motion pictures made during the time of their widest use.
 For example, in office scenes in the original 1951 version of The Thing, a typical Webster-Chicago unit is plainly visible on a small table by the window.
 In some shots (e.g., at 0:11:40 on the 2003 DVD release), its detached lid, carrying two extra spools of wire, is also visible.
-In this instance the recorder is simply "set dressing" and is not shown in operation.
+In this instance the recorder is simply set dressing and is not shown in operation.
 Ann Robinson's character in the 1954 Dragnet feature film carried and used a Protona Minifon wire recorder to gather evidence in a pivotal scene.
 The 1958 spy thriller Spy in the Sky! uses a wire recording as a plot device.
 In the episode "The Relaxed Informer" (S1E24) of Danger Man the spy courier is smuggling a recording made on wire secreted inside the handle holding a puppet's strings.
 The recording wire is later shown being played in an office using a wire player.
 In episode 2.18 of Adventures of Superman, "Semi-Private Eye", PI Homer Garrity has a wire recorder he uses to surreptitiously record his clients.

 The fictional Allied officers of Hogan's Heroes used a wire recorder to record a meeting in Kommandant Klink's office on a device that was disguised as a sewing box made of wooden thread spools.
-A wire recording was the subject of a 1966 Mission Impossible episode titled "A Spool There Was".
+In 1965, "The Case of the Tell-Tale Tap" episode of Perry Mason, the judge upheld Mason's objection to the introduction of a wire recording when his client was tried for murder.
+A wire recording was the subject of a 1966 Mission: Impossible episode titled "A Spool There Was".
 The Department S episode "A Cellar Full of Silence" revolves around a blackmail recording on a wire disguised as part of another object.
 A wire recorder is also used as a plot device in Arthur Miller's 1949 play, Death of a Salesman.

-Similarly, in the 1990 film Dick Tracy, set in the 1930s, Warren Beatty, in the title role, is shown manipulating a wire on which the voice of "Mumbles" (played by Dustin Hoffman) is recorded, in order to decipher the otherwise unintelligible speech of the fictitious criminal.
+Similarly, in the 1990 film Dick Tracy, set in the 1930s, Warren Beatty, in the title role, is shown manipulating a wire on which the voice of Mumbles (played by Dustin Hoffman) is recorded, in order to decipher the otherwise unintelligible speech of the fictitious criminal.

 In the 1990 film The Two Jakes, set in 1948, the plot centers around a wire recording made in a divorce-case-turned-homicide.

-In Bones_(TV_series) Series 10, Episode 2, "The Lance to the Heart", an old wire recording of JFK is found in the house of a former agent of J. Edgar Hoover.
+In the TV series Bones, Series 10, Episode 2, "The Lance to the Heart", an old wire recording of JFK is found in the house of a former agent of J. Edgar Hoover.